Including – retinal artery occlusion, ischaemic optic neuropathy and amaurosis fugax.

 - Carotid Doppler scan and echocardiogram

-- confirmation that blood pressure is stable (ideally with a 24-hour blood pressure recording)
+- confirmation that blood pressure is within normal limits

 - thrombophilia screen

-If both ophthalmic and cardiological assessments are satisfactory, the pilot can be assessed by the AMS as fit with an OML applied to the certificate.
-Abnormal findings may require further investigation/assessment.
+If both ophthalmic and cardiological assessments are satisfactory, the pilot can be assessed by a CAA Medical Assessor as fit with an OML applied to the certificate.
+Abnormal findings may require further investigation or assessment

 If ophthalmic and cardiological assessments are satisfactory, an unrestricted assessment can be made.
-Where there are field defects and/or cardiovascular risks, an OSL may need to be applied to the certificate.
-This can be done by an AeMC or AME in consultation with the AMS.
+Where there are field defects and/or cardiovascular risks, an OSL and/or SSL (valid only with approved eye protection) may need to be applied to the certificate.
+This can be done by an AME in consultation with a CAA Medical Assessor.